LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/TEMPLATES - LEARNING ON THE JOB.md

 ---
 Date: 202205271002
-Title: "ΔTEMPLATE - LEARNING ON THE JOB"
+Title: ΔTEMPLATE - LEARNING ON THE JOB
-Aliases:
+aliases:
+tags:
+  - mosaic
 ---
 Templates are gained diagetically through the completion of objectives or odd conditions.
 Each is equivalent to a title, GLOG template, or similar.
 Each template gives an interesting tool to the players.